logandawson/eLog.js/README.md

 const ctx = c.getContext("2d");
 ```

-Create a config object with your data and options.
+Create a `config` object with your data and options.
+See below for definitions.
 ```js
 const config = {
     data: [